The Basic Etiquette of Transferring a Business Call

 Ask Permission to Initiate the Transfer

 Once you've established rapport with the caller, ask the caller for permission to initiate the transfer.
 This request also gives the caller a chance to ask any other questions or express any other concerns to you.
-It also gives callers the opportunity to say that they will call back when they have more time.
+It also allows callers to say that they will call back when they have more time.

 Sometimes it happens that a caller does not want to be transferred.
 If so, find out why.
 Next, explain that the transfer would ensure they receive assistance as quickly as possible.
 Also, explain that you will give the next representative all the information on their call so far and that they won’t have to explain their situation again